Smoothed analysis for graph isomorphism: Introduction

 We will actually split our random perturbation $G_{\mr{rand}}$ into many independent random perturbations $G_{\mr{rand}}^1,\dots,G_{\mr{rand}}^T\in \mb G(n,p')$ (in the proof of \cref{thm:smoothed-disparity} we will take $T=8$).
 If $p'\ge 10/n$, then one can show that whp the first random perturbation $G_{\mr{rand}}^1$ already has a giant 3-core\footnote{With a little more work, it would suffice to consider the vertices of degree at least 3 in the 2-core, in which case we only need $p'$ to be slightly larger than $1/n$.
 However, the 3-core is much more convenient to work with.}, and by \cref{prop:2core} we can safely assume that each of the vertices in this 3-core will be assigned unique colours by the colour refinement algorithm (applied to the randomly perturbed graph $G=G_0\triangle (G_{\mr{rand}}^1\cup\dots\cup G_{\mr{rand}}^T)$, which we have not yet fully revealed).
 Then, in each subsequent random perturbation $G_{\mr{rand}}^{i}$, for $i\ge 2$, additional vertices randomly join the 3-core, and we can assume that they will also receive unique colours.

 The upshot is that, whatever properties we are able to prove about the stable colouring produced by the colour refinement algorithm, we can ``boost'' these properties by randomly assigning unique colours to some vertices (and studying how this new information propagates through the colour refinement algorithm).
-To describe the types of properties we are interested in, we need to define the notion of a \emph{disparity graph}, as follows.
+To describe the types of properties we are interested in, we need to define the notion of a \emph{disparity graph}\footnote{This notion has previously been introduced under the name ``flip graph''~\cite{KN24,amenablegraphs2}; we thank the anonymous referees of \emph{STOC 2025} for bringing this to our attention.}, as follows.